 3. The Rate Was Established In 1991 And Has Gone Down Since Then

-The firefighters’ retirement fund tax rate was approved by residents in 1991, nearly 30 years ago.
+Residents approved the 5-cent firefighters’ retirement fund tax rate in 1991, nearly 30 years ago.
 The District has never asked the community for an increase in this rate, even though state law has forced an 18% rollback.
 Due to responsible planning, the District has been able to fully fund retirement commitments, even with this rate reduction and economic highs and lows.

 4. Our Growing Workforce Is Aging

 When the retirement plan was started, it served 22 employees; now, it serves 85.
 Many of our CCFR firefighters are close to 50 years old, or older, with more than two decades of service to the community.

 5. Prop.
 R Would Provide Adequate Funding For The District’s Retirement Program

 If Prop.
 R is approved by the community, it would provide resources to honor the retirement commitments to all CCFR firefighters by funding the District’s retirement program, with a 10-cent increase in the pension fund tax rate.
 If approved, the plan will cost the owner of a $200,000 home an additional $3.17 per month, or about the cost of a gallon of milk.

 Election Day is Tuesday, Nov.
 3. Mail-in and absentee voting are available now.
 For details visit election.sccmo.org or call 636.949.7550.

 Paid for by Central County Fire & Rescue, David Bell, Board of Directors Secretary, 1220 Cave Springs Blvd., St. Peters, MO 63376